Difference Between PIO and OCI Cards Explained

 Person of Indian Origin (PIO) - Meaning

-PIO term is used to describe someone who is not an Indian citizen but can prove their Indian ancestry by birth, descent, or citizenship in India.
+A PIO or Person of Indian Origin is someone who is not an Indian citizen but can prove their Indian ancestry by birth, descent, or citizenship in India.
 Spouses of Indian nationals and anyone who could prove a strong tie to India by marriage, ancestry, or other means were subsequently added to the list of acceptable applicants.
+The PIO card was introduced in 1999 to build a valid and legal connection of PIOs to India.

 Overseas Citizen of India (OCI) - Meaning

 Foreign citizens of Indian ancestry have the option of applying for a long-term visa as OCI.
+The OCI card was introduced in 2005 as a form of permanent residency for Indian origin people living overseas.
 It provides various privileges to anyone who can prove their Indian ancestry by bloodlines or marriage.
 Spouses and the underage children of Indian citizens and OCI cardholders are included as well.

 Differences Between PIO and OCI

-The following chart states the PIO vs OCI:
+The following chart states the difference between PIO and OCI:

 Process for Application, Eligibility & Advantages